Leody Taveras Preview, Player Props: Rangers vs. Blue Jays

 Leody Taveras At The Plate

-- He has scored in 35.2% of his games this year, with more than one run scored in 8.8%.
+- He has scored in 45 of 126 games this year, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.